jhaard/MemoryGame/README.md

 </details>

 :white_check_mark: `feature/score-from-timer-gameplay` Start the game with a timer and let the score be based on how fast you solve the entire board.
+Finish the gameplay with a few extra touches (animation and new backside).

 <details>
-<summary>Preview gameplay</summary>
+<summary>Preview gameplay (10 fps gif)</summary>

 ![Gameplay](assets/android_gameplay.gif)

 </details>

+:construction: `feature/sound-implementation`

 </details>